-Advantages of Using a Slow Cooker
+Advantages of the Slow Cooker

 Using a slow cooker allows you to free up your oven space for other foods, such as desserts or breads.
 The slow cooker can cook while you are not at home, whereas you must be home when an oven is on in the house.
 The slow cooker may also come in handy during the summer when you crave that slow cooked flavor, but you don't want to heat up your house with the oven.

-Advantages of Cooking in the Oven
+Advantages of the Oven

 One of the biggest advantages of using the oven, is time saved for some dishes.
-In addition, when using a Dutch oven, it is possible to sear off meats on the stovetop, transfer directly to the oven, and cover to seal in the moisture.
+In addition, when using a Dutch oven, it is possible to sear off meats on the stove top, transfer directly to the oven, and cover to seal in the moisture.
 Most slow cookers do not have the ability to sear meats, which helps lock in the flavor.

 - A slow cooker makes its own moisture and does not reduce a liquid like a Dutch oven might, so when cooking in the oven, use less liquid than what your slow cooker recipe calls for.